smallketchup82/Zero-K-MacOS/README.md

 3. The virtual machine will now be added to Parallels Desktop.
 Right click on the package and click on `Open Package`.
 This will unpack the virtual machine.
 4. Once the virtual machine is unpacked, you can start it by double clicking on the package.
 5. The virtual machine will now boot up.
 By default the password is `sugondese`.
 You can change this by running `passwd` in the terminal.
 6. You'll be greeted with the desktop environment.
+The VM's are distributed infrequently, so the VM images are likely to be heavily outdated. **Make sure you update the VM** by running `sudo apt update` and then `sudo apt upgrade` in a terminal.
-You can now start Zero-K by double clicking on the icon on the desktop.
+7. You can now start Zero-K by double clicking on the icon on the desktop.
 You can read the README file on the desktop for more information, but for the most part it's a copy of this.
-7. Enjoy playing Zero-K!
+8. Enjoy playing Zero-K!

 ## Manually setting it up
 If you want to set this up outside of a Virtual Machine, don't trust the pre-installed releases, or just want to set it up manually for fun, follow this guide.
 You need to have Desktop ARM64 Ubuntu already set up and running.
 I would highly advise using a minimal installation where possible, and note that **I have only tested this with Ubuntu 24.04**.
 If you plan on using a different version, ymmv.